Sahar-Heu/shmsr/content/blog/the-font-book.md

 weight = -1

 +++
-## In this article, I am giving away an InDesign template to Organize your fonts and demonstrating how to use it.
+## In this article, I am giving away an InDesign template to organize your fonts and demonstrating how to use it.

 As you may know I am a graphic designer which means I deal with fonts on a daily bases.
 Over the past few years, I have been realizing I spend an enormous amount of time in order to **pick the right font** for a project and as it seems I would go through the same hardship over and over again…